 Prior Convictions for Retail Fraud

-In situations where a defendant has prior convictions for retail fraud, a new offense can be enhanced to one of the more serious degrees even if the value is less than the amount identified for, the higher degree offense.
+In situations where a defendant has prior convictions for retail fraud, a new offense can be enhanced or raised to a more severe degree.
 If a defendant has 3 prior felony convictions, the maximum possible sentence can be up to life in prison.

 Trends in Retail Fraud Prosecutions and Collateral Consequences

-In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties, and throughout Michigan, police and prosecutors are on a mission to forcefully prosecute retail fraud cases.
-Many people are under the misapprehension that if the value of the property is very low, and they are willing to pay back the value of the property, they will not be prosecuted.
+In Oakland, Macomb, Wayne, Washtenaw, Genesee, Lenawee, Livingston Counties, and throughout Michigan, police, and prosecutors are on a mission to forcefully prosecute retail fraud cases.
+Many people are under the misapprehension that if the value of the property is minimal, and they are willing to pay back the value of the property, they will not be prosecuted.
 Big mistake!
-Prosecutions equate to money for the courts, the police, and the prosecutors, and they are not letting cases go without convictions if they can get them because the government is in need of the revenue.
+Prosecutions equate to money for the courts, the police, and the prosecutors, and they are not letting cases go without convictions because the government needs the revenue.

 Retail Fraud / Shoplifting and Immigration Penalties